 Just below the introductory copy, the category page showcases hot new releases and bestsellers.
 In fact, a good best practice for product category pages is to promote your popular products, since it can help to pass more link juice and drive even more sales.
 You can also use this trick to promote products that you want to be more popular.

 We hope this guide gives you some insights on optimizing your WooCommerce category SEO.
+You can also learn how to enable WooCommerce Google Analytics enhanced eCommerce.

 For more ways to drive organic traffic, implement these WooCommerce SEO tips and check out our list of the best WooCommerce plugins.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.